ArduPilot/ardupilot_wiki/copter/source/docs/dji-f330-flamewheel.rst

 Components required in addition to the Flamewheel ARF kit
 =========================================================

--  A Flight Control Board (APM 2.6, PX4FMU + PX4IO or Pixhawk) with
+-  An autopilot (APM 2.6, PX4FMU + PX4IO or Pixhawk) with
    UBlox GPS module and power supply module.
 -  RC equipment: RC transmitter and a 5+ channel radio receiver (PPM-SUM compatible for PX4 or Pixhawk).